-In addition to these issues, a further consideration must be taken into consideration.
-The PEPSSI instrument was specifically engineered to make low rate measurements.
-This means that whenever there was a trade-off between engineering effort, electronic components, power usage, mass, and volume, and ability to make high rate measurements, the later was given relatively low priority.
+Note that the PEPSSI instrument was specifically engineered to make low rate measurements, which is a given in the interplanetary and Pluto environment, but not near Jupiter.
 For example, the CPU was selected for its low power consumption, which means that there is an upper limit to the total number of events that can be processed.
-Therefore the user has to be aware that saturation of the rates can take place and that the saturation does not have to be uniform across different rates.
-It is possible during high rate periods for a large number of triple coincidence ions, for example, to impede the processing of electrons.
+Therefore the user has to be aware that saturation of the rates can take place, especially within about 100R_J of Jupiter.
+This saturation does not have to be uniform across different rates and over time.
+It is possible during high rates of triple coincidence ions to impede the processing of electrons.
+None of this is not accounted for by the currently provided efficiencies.